decentraland/documentation/content/creator/worlds/about.md

 Decentraland NAME holders enjoy dynamic storage capacity within the Foundation Worlds Content Server, which depends on their wallet holdings.
 The following rules govern this allocation:

-* Each Decentraland NAME you own grants 100 MB of storage capacity (as well as a World).
+* Each Decentraland NAME you own grants 100 Mb of storage capacity (as well as a World).
-* Each Decentraland LAND parcel you own grants an additional 100 MB of storage capacity.
+* Each Decentraland LAND parcel you own grants an additional 100 Mb of storage capacity.
-* For every 2,000 MANA held in your wallet, an additional 100 MB of storage capacity is granted.
+* For every 2,000 MANA held in your wallet, an additional 100 Mb of storage capacity is granted.

 The space in the Foundation Worlds Content Server can be used to host scenes as large as users want, utilizing the Decentraland NAMEs they own and the combined space granted by their collective Decentraland assets.
-For instance, a user with multiple Worlds (granted by owning multiple NAMES) and a combined storage capacity of 500 MB could deploy one World with a 300 MB scene file and another World with a 200 MB scene file, or just one World with a 500 MB scene file.
+For instance, a user with multiple Worlds (granted by owning multiple NAMES) and a combined storage capacity of 500 Mb could deploy one World with a 300 Mb scene file and another World with a 200 Mb scene file, or just one World with a 500 Mb scene file.
 This flexibility allows users to create and manage their virtual experiences efficiently within the allocated server storage space.

 The maximum server storage capacity for your Decentraland Worlds is calculated dynamically, adhering to the rules outlined above.
 If, by any chance, a user exceeds their allocated storage space—for instance, through asset sales or transfers to another wallet– they will be provided with a 24-hour window to address the situation.
 Failure to do so will result in their Worlds becoming inaccessible after this grace period.